punto-/godot_modules/admob/README.md

 How to use
 ----------
 Drop the "admob" directory inside the "modules" directory on the Godot source.
-Recompile for your platform.
+Recompile for your platform ([Android](https://github.com/okamstudio/godot/wiki/compiling_android) or [iOS](https://github.com/okamstudio/godot/wiki/compiling_ios))

 Add the SDKs
 ------------